 How often: At every healthcare provider visit

-Having diabetes puts you at increased risk for tooth and gum problems.
-As a result,
+Having diabetes puts you at higher risk for tooth and gum problems.
+So it’s very important

 How often: At least twice a year